skienzmatishun/rippreport/content/p/kristy-haygood-is-not-qualified-2/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: In our coverage of the 28th Judicial Circuit judge race, we detail how candidate Kristi Hagood lacks the competence to sit on the bench.
+Hagood hid crucial evidence as a prosecutor and helped lock up an innocent man for over twenty years.
+Voters must reject Hagood and elect Jeremiah Giles to stop prosecutor misconduct in our courthouses.
 ---
 The Ripp Report is a product of rippreport.com, produced by Francis Paul Ripp, in conjunction with: Alabama Exposure and Accountability LLC.